If your website traffic suddenly drops, or your position in the SERP ranking falls, you could have more work to do.

 That said, it is possible to get a Google penalty even if you aren’t trying to trick the algorithm.

-Errors in manual entry and algorithm changes may result in a penalty even for innocent marketers.
+Errors in manual entry and algorithm changes may even result in penalties for innocent marketers.

 How Soon Will My Site Recover From a Google Penalty?

-This can be anywhere from 10-30 days for manual penalties, depending on how quickly you fix the problem, submit a reconsideration request, and have your request accepted.
+Google penalty recovery can range from 10-30 days.
+However, it depends on how quickly you fix the problem, submit a reconsideration request, and have your request accepted.

 The recovery time can be significantly longer for algorithm penalties, with some companies reporting damage up to two years later.
-Most sites can expect a six-month recovery period.
+However, most sites can expect a six-month recovery period.

 How to Recover From Google Penalties

 As Google penalty recovery can take time, you must find and fix issues as soon as possible.
 However, there is a process you can follow: